Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 5.8.2 possible immediate service cancellation.

-5.9 On cancellation of your agreement with Community Action Suffolk, Community Action Suffolk will write to you confirming the services that are due to cancel, when they are due to be cancelled and any remaining charges to be paid.
+5.9 On cancellation of your agreement with Community Action Suffolk, IT Services at CAS Ltd will write to you confirming the services that are due to cancel, when they are due to be cancelled and any remaining charges to be paid.

 6. Our liability to you top